LESSON 4: Managing Collaboration and Best Practices#

 4. [Reviewer] Approves the PR.

-5. [Author] Merges the PR into the repository.
+5. [Author] Merges the PR into the repository after being approved for at least one reviewer.

 4.1.2.
 Contributing Guidelines#